kowalcj0/tech-test-selenium-jbehave/README.md

 ## Running all the stories in IDE

+IntelliJ Idea 12
-Right-click on the Stories class, select "Run 'Stories'" (tested in IntelliJ Idea 12)
+* Right-click on the Stories class, select "Run 'Stories'" Eclipse EE Juno SR2 with M2E plugin v1.3.0
+* Right-click on the Stories class, select "Run as" -> "JUnit Test"

 ## Running a single story in IDE

+IntelliJ Idea 12
-Right-click on the RunSingleStory class, select "Run 'RunSingleStory'" (tested in IntelliJ Idea 12)
+* Right-click on the RunSingleStory class, select "Run 'RunSingleStory'" Eclipse EE Juno SR2 with M2E plugin v1.3.0
+* Right-click on the RunSingleStory class, select "Run as" -> "JUnit Test"

 ## Running stories from the command line